Transport Points – 5 element points used differently

 The acupuncture channel points below the elbows and knees do seem more profoundly effective on the general energy of the body than those on the thigh and upper arm.

 Or, at least, that’s how we’re taught to use them, so we use them more than the more proximal points.
-You could argue that we therefore experience them as more effective only because we use them more, thereby shaping a not very objective view of the matter.
+You could argue that we therefore experience them as more effective only because we use them more, thereby consolidating a not very objective view of the matter.
 Against this stands the clinical experience of two millennia.

 And I’ve studied, and use daily, other systems which depend less on this ancient theory, for instance the Dr Tan or Balance method, and the Tung theory and practice.